 (a) Department of Revenue staff has indicated that the maximum and minimum collection amounts for fiscal year ending June 30, 2000 reflect problems with a data reporting system that have been subsequently corrected.

-Source: Department of Commerce and Department of Revenue
+Source: Wisconsin Departments of Commerce and Revenue.